Course Catalog 2024-2025

 Fall, Spring, Variable

-ARS 205sj Topics in Studio Art Workshops: Drawing Social Justice (2 Credits)
+ARS 205sj Topics: Studio Art Workshops: Drawing Social Justice (2 Credits)

 This 7-week studio intensive engages topics of social justice as central to our discussion and visual inquiry.
 Through studio work, artist research, class excursions and short readings, students will use drawing as an expansive medium to conceptualize and relate their ideas.
 This course is experimental in nature and will have no defined emphasis on traditional drawing techniques, instead we will take an expanded/interdisciplinary media approach to drawing, to explore how critical questions of social justice can be developed into impactful artworks.
 Studio Art Workshops allow students with any level of experience to explore a thematic, expanded approach to art practice.
 When multiple workshops are offered, students may take different topics during the first and second half of the semester for a total of 4 credits.
 Up to 4 credits of workshops may count toward the Studio Art Major.
 No prerequisites.
 Majors and non-majors welcome.
 S/U only.
 Enrollment limited to 12.
 (E) {A}